ChandraPrakash-Rathor/Polygon-Arbitrage-Opportunity-Detector-Bot/README.md

 # Polygon Arbitrage Bot

 A Rust bot that monitors the Polygon blockchain for arbitrage opportunities between QuickSwap and SushiSwap.
-It tracks the **WETH/USDC** trading pair, calculates potential profit, and stores opportunities in a SQLite database (`test.db`).
+It tracks the **WETH/USDC** trading pair, calculates potential profit, and stores opportunities in a SQLite database (`arbitrage.db`).

 ---